Meet the Owner, DeDe

 Although I technically was not born in Austin, I consider myself as close to a native Austinite as one can get.
 I have lived here since the year 2000, attending elementary school through high school in Austin.

 When it came to college, there was nowhere else I wanted to go besides the University of Texas at Austin.
-Having attended every soccer, basketball and volleyball camp that the University of Texas athletic department offered during my youth, and even sleeping in dorms during said camps, I always knew I was destined to be a longhorn.
+Having attended every soccer, basketball and volleyball camp that the University of Texas athletic department offered during my youth, and even sleeping in dorms during those camps, I always knew I was destined to be a longhorn.
 The University of Texas was the only college I applied to, and I was accepted early, in the Fall of my junior year of high school, and my dream of being a longhorn came true.
 Hook’em!

 Opening Pups & Pals